 Under Rhode Island law, taking out a restraining order against a spouse, former spouse, or a boyfriend / girlfriend is a relatively easy process.
 Typically, when a person is in fear for their immediate safety, they can request a restraining order by filling out an affidavit at the courthouse.
 A temporary restraining order will be issued and a hearing set to determine if the order should be extended.
-At Moyer Law Office, we represent clients who are in need of a restraining order, as well as those who suddenly find themselves with an order against them.
+At Moyer Law, PC, we represent clients who are in need of a restraining order, as well as those who suddenly find themselves with an order against them.
 Since evidence and eye-witness testimony can be introduced at the second hearing, it is especially important to have a skilled restraining order lawyer present who can defend your interests, protect your rights, and explain the options available to you.

 Getting a Restraining Order